michalbali/droolsbook/droolsBookParent/README.txt

  # set M2_REPO Eclipse variable to point to your local maven repository (for more info see http://maven.apache.org/plugins/maven-eclipse-plugin/usage.html#Maven%20repository)
  # extract zip file into the Eclipse workspace (you can do this step outside of Eclipse)
  # go to the droolsBookParent project and run `mvn eclipse:eclipse -DdownloadSources=true`
- # import all projects at once through _File->Import..->General->Existing Projects into Workspace->select root directory->you should see bunch of projects that you can import_
+ # import all (14) projects through _File->Import..->General->Existing Projects into Workspace->select root directory->you should see bunch of projects that you can import_
  # setup is complete, you can start playing with the examples

 You can also build all examples and run all tests from command line.
 Go to the droolsBookParent project and execute: